NetApp/netapp-dataops-toolkit/mcp_servers.md

 - **List SnapMirror Relationships**: Retrieve a list of all SnapMirror relationships on the storage system.
 - **Create FlexCache Volume**: Create FlexCache volumes for efficient data access and caching.

+## NetApp DataOps Toolkit MCP Server for Google Cloud NetApp Volumes

+The [NetApp DataOps Toolkit MCP Server for Google Cloud NetApp Volumes](netapp_dataops_traditional/docs/gcnv_mcp_server_readme.md) is an MCP Server that enables AI agents to manage volumes and snapshots using Google Cloud NetApp Volumes.

+### Available Tools

+- **Create Volume:** Rapidly provision new NetApp volumes in Google Cloud with customizable configurations including protocols, security settings, and backup policies.
+- **Clone Volume:** Create near-instantaneous, space-efficient clones of existing volumes from snapshots using NetApp technology.
+- **List Volumes:** Retrieve a list of all existing data volumes in a specified project and location.
+- **Create Snapshot:** Create space-efficient, read-only copies of data volumes for versioning and traceability.
+- **List Snapshots:** Retrieve a list of all snapshots for a specific volume.
+- **Create Replication:** Set up replication relationships for efficient data replication and disaster recovery between volumes.

 ## NetApp DataOps Toolkit for Kubernetes MCP Server

 The [NetApp DataOps Toolkit for Kubernetes MCP Server](netapp_dataops_k8s/docs/mcp_server_k8s.md) is an MCP Server that enables AI agents to manage persistent volumes, volume snapshots, and JupyterLab workspaces within a Kubernetes cluster.
 This MCP server relies on the NetApp Trident CSI driver and is compatible with NetApp AFF and FAS appliances, Amazon FSx for NetApp ONTAP, Azure NetApp Files, Google Cloud NetApp Volumes, and NetApp Cloud Volumes ONTAP.